aurium/js13k-2020/README.md

 Your people are fighting for this star system.
 You all have small infantry ships.
 You need constantly reload energy for propulsion and to launch guided missiles.
 This energy comes from the star, so stay near to fast reload, if you go far away you will die without life support.
+The good news is you can hide yourself from radar when you are far enough.

 Your people will send weapons to reload your small ship, so watch out and get that boxes!